-In years past, some of the comments made by unit leaders in the camp evaluations suggested the need for a section telling about "Experience has shown us that...."
+In years past, some of the comments made by unit leaders in the camp evaluations suggested the need for a section talking about "Experience has shown us that...."
 This is a collection of what experience has taught us regarding Merit Badges, advancements, and general camp procedures.

 - 1. "Summer camp is not a merit badge mill" where you pay a fee and get four merit badges automatically.
 Instead, "Camp offers merit badges as only one portion of the program." - 2.
 "For any scout to try more than four merit badges in one week is foolish."
 We suggest a normal maximum of three merit badges per Scout per week.
 True, some have earned upwards of five or six in one week, but that is the exception.
-And remember there is more to camp than just merit badges. - 3.
+And remember there is more to camp, than just merit badges. - 3.
 "The most difficult badges to earn" are those requiring a great deal of physical skills, coordination, stamina, and time.
-I.e. Astronomy, Environmental Science, Personal Fitness, Shot Gun, and Climbing. - 4.
+I.e., Astronomy, Environmental Science, Personal Fitness, Shot Gun, and Climbing. - 4.
 Many badges have "pre-requisites" "that should be done at home" and not at camp.
 Experience shows us that "Camp is not an ideal classroom for written work" and the smart Scout is the one who comes to camp with all the written work done.
 All pre-requisites are listed in the program section of this manual and should be shared with all Scouts attending camp. - 5.
 "Youth should try something new at camp and get a well-rounded experience."
 Try a handicraft badge, a nature badge, and an aquatic or Scoutcraft badge combination. - 6.
 "Be proud of your campsite".
 Your campsite is your home away from home for the week.
 So, make it comfortable by bringing banners, flags, and items to spruce it up.
 Also come with ideas to fix it up.
 But remember that we are Scouts, and we must keep it clean and respect Mother Nature. - 7.
-Don't forget to schedule rest!
+Don't forget to schedule a rest!
 That's right.
 Too often, you don't take the time to sit and enjoy the beauty of Camp Conestoga.
 "Don't keep such a pace that you miss the trees, the nature, and the clean fresh air."
 Remember that you only spend one week at camp per year, so enjoy it. - 8.
 "Be spirited."
-Come to camp with the idea and spirit helps make the camp come alive.
+Come to camp with the idea and spirit that helps make the camp come alive.
 Participate actively with the Staff in songs and cheers. - 9.
 Be flexible.
 Each week, over 200 Scouts attend Camp Conestoga and while the Staff is there to meet everyone's needs, it is important to remember that a Scout is friendly, cheerful, and courteous.
 "We need to practice the Scout law in camp when dealing with others."

 - 10. Communicate.
 If you have a special need or want to give advice, tell us early, and we will give it our best shot. - 11.
 On the day of your departure, have your unit's transportation arrive no later than 9:00 AM so that you do not have to wait in the parking lot.
 All Troops must be out of their campsites no later than 10:00 AM. - 12.
 Abide by the rules, just because we don't agree with something we should not do our own thing.
 At camp, we have rules and regulations in place to provide everyone with a safe and fun experience.
-If you have a problem with something, deal with it in a professional matter, remember we are Scouts and we do set the example for our younger Scouts. - 13.
-Arrive at 1:00 PM.
-This time does not change from year to year.
-For us to prepare for your arrival we need as must time as possible.
-Please arrive at 1:00 PM the gates will not be open until then.
-If you arrive early, please park in the parking lot, do not block the road and make safe passage impossible.
+If you have a problem with something, deal with it in a professional matter, remember we are Scouts and we do set the example for our younger Scouts.